How to Create a Healthy Relationship with Food

 Over time, thinking about those things will start to become second nature.
 It won’t be something you need to think too much about before each meal or snack.
 And then, once you’ve got that down, thoughts about food after the meal or snack will slowly start to dissipate too.

-4. Honor your cravings.
+4. Honor Your Cravings.

 This goes pretty hand in hand with numbers 1-3, so it hopefully also makes sense.
 When you have a craving, honor it.
 The best way to stop obsessing over and satisfy a craving is to honor it.